vimpunk/tide/README.md

 ## NOTE

-You can test Tide by executing the following steps:
+Although it doesn't currently work, you can run Tide by executing the following steps:
-- install Asio (the standalone version) and Boost,
+- install Asio (the standalone version) and Boost (though I'm aiming to remove this dependency),
 - cd to the `build` directory,
 - execute
 ```